Omurlan/DevConnector-react-node.js-mongodb-/README.md

+NPM INSTALL - to install all dependencies
-To run both part of application use - npm run dev
+To run both part of application (server/client) use - npm run dev